 Relational Expressions

-The following are the examples of the relational expression:
+Below are instances of the relational expression:

 a>b